blacklightpy/vaultofknowledge/Uniting Buddhism and Hinduism.md

 Because of that, when you detach from the illusion, then you are without self-perception, and you reach a state of not knowing the self.

 While Buddhism says "there is no permanent self", I say "no perception is the original state of the self".
-That is, while Buddha says "anatta", I say "asanna-atta" (non-perceiving self)
+That is, while Buddha says "anatta", I say "nasanna-atta" (non-perceiving self)

 There is the theory that says: "Where there is perception, there is a self.
 Without perception, there is no self."
 I totally agree with this, which is why cessation of perceptions cause the cessation of self.
 But this is not attained even in deep sleep, because the body is held because the self is existent as it is perceiving through other bodies.